You may have noticed small, green caterpillars on your cabbage plants. These pests are likely cabbage loopers.

 2. Bacillus thuringiensis (Bt)

 Bacillus thuringiensis (Bt) is a powerful natural insecticide.
-It effectively targets cabbage loopers and other pesky garden worms.
+It effectively targets cabbage loopers and other pests in the garden.

 3. Beneficial Insects